 Some customers have told us they display empty bottles that remind them of a special event such as an anniversary or a very special night (ssh – your secret is safe with us!) or just because they loved the label!
 However you choose to use yours, it’s sure to be a real visual treat and stunning way to display your bottle.

 Your eggshell mosaic wooden lacquer wine holder will come packaged in its own plain black fabric protective sleeve and shipped in strong cardboard box.
-We also include a `how to use your wine holder’ bookmark, blank gift card and information card about how lacquerware is made.
+We also include a `how to use your wine holder’ bookmark and information card about how lacquerware is made.

 Egg shell mosaic – how do they make it ?